A fractional representation approach to the robust regulation problem for MIMO systems: Solvability Conditions and Controller Design

-The above theorem shows that one way of finding a robust controller is the two stage controller design where one first stabilizes the controller and then constructs a robustly regulating controller for the stabilized plant.
-One way of completing the second part was given by Design procedure \ref{des:DesignStable}.
+The above theorem shows that one way of finding a robust controller is the two-stage controller design where one first stabilizes the plant and then constructs a robustly regulating controller for the stabilized plant.
+One way of completing the second part is given in Design procedure \ref{des:DesignStable}.
 Combining the two controllers leads to a robustly regulating controller for the given plant.
 This idea is summarized by the following controller design procedure.

 \begin{design} Define the controller $ \Cont=\Cont_s+\Cont_r $ where $\Cont_s$ and $\Cont_r$ are chosen in the following way: \begin{enumerate}[\bf Step 1:] \item Find a stabilizing controller $\Cont_s$ for $\Plant$. \item Find a robustly regulating controller $\Cont_r$ for $P_0=\Plant(I-\Cont_s\Plant)\inv$. \end{enumerate} \end{design}